Weeze Airport: Facilities

 Weeze Airport has one passenger terminal building with restaurants, shops, and check-in facilities.
 The apron, which is to the west of the terminal building, features nine aircraft stands for mid-sized aircraft such as the Boeing 737-800.
 As there are no jet bridges due to the location of the apron to the west side of the terminal building instead in front of it, bus-boarding is used for six stands.
 Only three stands are close enough to the terminal to be accessed on foot.

 Airlines and destinations

 The following airlines operate regular scheduled and seasonal flights at Weeze Airport:

+The nearest larger international airport is Düsseldorf Airport, located 77 km south east of Weeze Airport.